 The main parts of a tropical cyclone or hurricane are the eye, eyewall, and rainbands.
 The eye of the storm is where it’s relatively calm with light winds and mostly cloud-free.

 It is also the area where barometric pressure is the lowest.
 The eye formation isn’t fully understood but is likely due to the combination of angular momentum and centrifugal force conservation.
-Since air moves from high to low pressure, it moves toward the center of the storm, and the Coriolis force acts on the flow of air, causing it to spiral.
+Since air moves from high to low pressure, it moves toward the center of the storm, and the Coriolis force acts on the airflow, causing it to spiral.

-The centrifugal force works opposite the air’s direction drawing it away from the center.
-The strong rotation of air around the cyclone balances inflow to the center.
+The centrifugal force works opposite the air’s direction, drawing it away from the center.
+The strong air rotation around the cyclone balances the inflow to the center.
 Simultaneously, air ascends roughly 10-20 miles from the center, forming the eyewall.

 This circulation creates a vacuum within the eye, causing airflow from the eyewall’s top to sink, replacing air mass loss near the center.
 It leaves unfavorable conditions for cloud formation.
 As the hurricane’s eye makes landfall, the storm appears to slow down when it’s about halfway through its devastation.

-The clouds sloped out and up, making the eye look a bit like a stadium.
-Dark towering thunderstorms within the wall dance in a circular fashion around the eye.
+The clouds sloped out and up, making the eye look slightly like a stadium.
+Dark, towering thunderstorms within the wall dance circularly around the eye.
 The winds rushed toward the hurricane’s center at the surface, forcing the air upwards.

 A bunch of thunderstorms move in a big circle and move slowly.
 It is how the eye forms a thunderstorm part of a hurricane.
-However, in the middle, air rises and forces to fall into the center.
+However, in the middle, air rises and is forced to fall into the center.
 The air will also fall on the outside of the hurricane.
-That’s part of why the air fall in the area, subsiding so low pressure, rising air on the outside.
+That’s part of why the air falls in the area, subsiding at such low pressure and rising air outside.

 That’s high pressure and falling air.
 There is a big area of high pressure on top of it.
 It’s hot and sinks.
 Air is getting warmer as it comes closer to the surface.
 That’s why high temperatures occur.